México Indígena

 México Indígena is a project of the American Geographical Society to organize teams of geographers to research the geography of indigenous populations in Mexico.
 The project's stated objective is to map "changes in the cultural landscape and conservation of natural resources" that result from large scale land privatization initiatives underway in Mexico.
 The project is led by Peter Herlihy at the University of Kansas and is funded by the U.S. Department of Defense through its Foreign Military Studies Office.
 The project has been the subject of criticism by various groups including groups representing indigenous peoples.
 Critics allege that the project was not forthcoming about its U.S. military funding, and that the project has various ulterior motives besides gathering information for research purposes.
 The project began in 2005, and lasted through 2008.

 Project and objectives

 The México Indígena was the first in a series of planned projects to enhance United States government geographical data around the world.
 The stated objective is to produce maps of the "digital human terrain," of the region's indigenous peoples.
 To accomplish this, the American Geographical Society sent geographers to several regions to gather cultural and GIS data and build relationships with local institutions.

-México Indígena was led by a team of geographers who specialize in Latin American, including Peter Herlihy of the University of Kansas, as well as Jeremy Dobson and Miguel Aguilar Robledo.
+México Indígena was led by a team of geographers who specialize in Latin America, including Peter Herlihy of the University of Kansas, as well as Jeremy Dobson and Miguel Aguilar Robledo.